Jennifer Lopez Sizzles In Sun-Drenched Instagram Snap

 Just last month, Jen took to Instagram in a tiny pink bikini.
 The cleavage-centric shot seemed almost overshadowed by Jen’s rippling muscles.
 Lopez’s much-anticipated Hustlers movie is set to be released in September.

-Fitness-wise, Jlo has been the subject of envy for decades.
+Fitness-wise, JLo has been the subject of envy for decades.
 Enough workout shots now make Jen one of the most admired “fitspo” women in the Hollywood circle.
 Unsurprisingly, she finds herself frequently interviewed on the matter.
 Speaking to Hello!, Jen shared her mentality.

 “I am 100 percent convinced that working out is part of what makes me so happy.”

 Lopez’s fierce body made global headlines in November 2018 following an Instagram shot (seen above).
 The picture currently sits at 3.1 million likes.
-2019 has also seen Jen encourage fans to go sugar and carb-free for ten days.
+Now, 2019 has also seen Jen encourage fans to go sugar and carb-free for 10 days.
 Alex Rodriguez joined her in the challenge.

 While Jen’s soon-to-be husband doesn’t feature in today’s update, he regularly finds a spot on the singer’s Instagram.
-Likewise, Jen’s twins, Max and Emme.
+Likewise, Jen’s twins, Max and Emme, do as well.
 None appear to have commented on today’s post – perhaps they’re out buying Quay Australia’s shades.